-- Butter and flour three 6 inch cake tins and line with parchment paper.
-Preheat oven to 340°F/170°C.
+- Preheat oven to 350°F/177°C. Butter and flour three 6 inch cake tins and line with parchment paper.

-- Sift all the dry ingredients (cake flour, salt, baking powder) in a medium bowl and set aside.
+- Combine all the dry ingredients (cake flour, salt, baking powder) in a medium bowl, whisk together and set aside.

-- In a small bowl, mix the milk and sour cream together.
+- In a small bowl, mix the milk and vanilla together.
 Set aside.

 - Using a handheld or stand mixer with the paddle attachment, beat the butter and sugar on medium speed (4) for about 3 minutes until smooth and creamy.
 Scrape down the sides of the bowl with a spatula.

-- Slowly add the egg whites one at a time to the mixture on low speed (2) and increase the speed to medium (4) for about 2 minutes until combined.
+- Whisk the egg whites together with a fork and slowly drizzle the egg whites into the mixture.
+Keep it on low speed (2) until all the egg whites are added and then increase the speed to high (8) for about 1-2 minutes until combined.
 (May look curdled but it will smooth out as you beat).
 Scrape down the sides of the bowl.

 - On low speed, add half of the dry ingredients and mix until barely incorporated.
 Then add half of the milk mixture and mix for a few seconds.
 Then add the remaining dry ingredients mixing for a few seconds and then add the remaining milk.
 Turn off the mixer and mix it by hand with a rubber spatula to make sure the batter is combined.
 Do not overmix the batter.

-- Pour the batter evenly into the pans.
+- Pour the batter evenly into the pans (about a third of the way full).
 Bake for about 30-35 minutes until the cakes are cooked.
 Insert a toothpick into the center of the cake, if it comes out clean then it's done.

 - Allow cakes to cool completely (15-20 minutes) and then gently remove from the pan and allow them to rest on a wire rack.